-- Boys: Rugby, football, softball, athletics, health-related fitness, badminton, basketball, hockey, cricket, netball, trampolining, volleyball, Leadership, Outdoor Adventure Activities (OAA), gymnastics, tennis - Girls: Hockey, netball, rounders, athletics, multi-skills, leaders, football, OAA, badminton, gymnastics trampolining, rugby, tennis and dance
+Rugby, football, softball, athletics, health-related fitness, badminton, basketball, hockey, cricket, netball, trampolining, volleyball, Leadership, Outdoor Adventure Activities (OAA), gymnastics, tennis, dance, rounders and handball.

 Ongoing assessment of students' abilities and progress takes place in lessons throughout the key stage and their level of mastery is based on the YST model of 'ME' in PE within all the activities covered.